Tripke Travel Grant

 The nominee must:

-- Be a regularly admitted graduate student who has completed at least one semester of their graduate program.
+- Be a regularly admitted graduate student who has completed at least one semester of their campus-immersion graduate program at the time in which the award would be received (spring)

 - Be in good academic standing